Workspace scripts can be executed with

 See the global options for a list of supported filters.

-Certain Melos commands support running scripts before and after the command is executed.
+Certain Melos commands support running scripts before and after the command is executed, as well as at other interstring points in the command's execution.

-scripts: bootstrap: echo `bootstrap command is running...` postbootstrap: echo `bootstrap command is done`
+command: bootstrap: hooks: pre: echo `bootstrap command is running...` post: echo `bootstrap command is done`

 Currently, the following Melos commands support hooks: